ironhack-labs/my-katas-demo/README.md

 - The student should **reiterate** their first solution and **refactor** it to the better one (meaning the one that's more time efficient, that has cleaner code, that is possibly shorter).
 - The student should **create a folder on their GitHub** account and **save their solutions**.
-- After submitting their own solution on the let's say Codewars, they should check other best-ranked solutions and try to understand why other solutions are better ranked.
+- After submitting their own solution on the let's say CodeWars, they should check other best-ranked solutions and try to understand why other solutions are better ranked.
 The student **should save both solutions** and keep them in the record so the process of preparing for job interviews would be easier since all the code resources would be saved in one spot.

 ## Example:
 ```js